MZaFaRM/TheLifeOfPy/readme.md

 ![Laboratory](./assets/images/docs/lab-beautified.png)

--   Create Various Creatures
+- **Create Various Creatures**
-    -   Design their physical traits
+  - Define their physical traits—size, shape, and defensive features.
-    -   Design their behavioral traits
+  - Set their behavioral traits—how they respond to food, threats, and each other.

--   Observe how they interact with each other
--   Watch theme evolve
+- **Observe Their Interactions**
+  - See how they navigate their environment, whether they compete, cooperate, or simply coexist.

+- **Watch Them Evolve**
+  - Over generations, successful traits persist while others disappear, shaping the next wave of creatures.